stephenberry/eigen/README.md

 # eigen
-A mirror of the Eigen C++ Linear Algebra library.
+A copy of the Eigen C++ Linear Algebra library headers.